the-dotify-project/dotify/CONTRIBUTING.md

 PRs can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
-- Add unit or integration tests for fixed or changed functionality (if a test suite already exists).
 - Address a single concern in the least number of changed lines as possible.
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).
+- Add [unit or integration tests](/tests) for added or changed functionality.
 - Any code related changes should be accompanied by corresponding changes to the project's documentation.
-- If your pull request introduces a new feature, the corresponding [README section](/README.md#features) must be updated to reflect this.
+- If your pull request introduces a new feature, the corresponding `README` [section](/README.md#features) must be updated to reflect this.
+Make sure you also include [an example](/examples), showcasing this new functionality.
 - Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 [Why?](#writing-your-commit-message)
 - If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.